Tsu Surf: Legal issues

 In October 2022, Tsu Surf was arrested by federal authorities in New Jersey on charges related to a racketeering conspiracy under the Racketeer Influenced and Corrupt Organizations Act (RICO).
 Members of the U.S. Marshals Service New York/New Jersey Regional Fugitive Task Force apprehended him at a residence in Jersey City after a brief standoff.
 Following his arrest, Surf was held at the Essex County Jail as his case proceeded through the federal court system.
 At the time of his initial court appearance, the presiding judge noted that Surf did not qualify for a court-appointed attorney due to his income level.

 In November 2023, Surf was sentenced to five years in federal prison following a conviction for racketeering and firearms charges.
 Surf pleaded guilty to charges related to his role in a racketeering conspiracy and the possession of firearms as a convicted felon.
 His sentencing was overseen by U.S. District Judge Susan D. Wigenton in Newark, New Jersey.
 Alongside his prison sentence, Surf received a three-year supervised release term and was fined $15,000.

+Surf was released in April 2026 after 3 years in prison.